Azure/vscode-azureterraform/README.md

 - lint: This command checks the formating of the code of the Terraform module.

-- e2e - no ssh: This command will deploy the current module with the settings specified in the .tfvars file, verify that the deployment pass the controls and destroy the resources that have been created.

-- e2e - with ssh: This command will deploy the current module with the settings specified in the .tfvars file, verify that the deployment pass the controls and destroy the resources that have been created.
-The difference between `e2e - with ssh` command and `e2e - no ssh` is `e2e - with ssh` will mount a volumn which contains the ssh keys.
+- end to end: This command will deploy the current module with the settings specified in the .tfvars file, verify that the deployment pass the controls and destroy the resources that have been created.

 - custom: This command will run the customized command against the Terraform module.